DangerousThings/flexsecure-applets/docs/applets/keycard.md

 ## Using the Applet

+Keycard is supported by several wallet applications.
+The primary integration is [Status](https://status.im/), but the applet implements the open [Keycard API](https://keycard.tech/) and can be used with any compatible client.
+The [Keycard CLI](https://keycard.tech/docs/keycard-cli.html) can be used for card management from the command line.

-Install the Status.im app on your phone and follow the setup instructions.
-For more information, refer to the app documentation.
+For more information, refer to the documentation at <https://keycard.tech/docs/>.

 ## Sources and Further Reading